jamsocket/wasmbox/README.md

     mybox.snapshot_to_file("snapshot.bin")?;

-    // We can interact more with the box: mybox.message("Pretend this message has a side-effect on the box's state.");
+    // We can interact more with the box: mybox.message(&"Pretend this message has a side-effect on the box's state.".into());

     // And then restore the state, undoing the last side-effect. mybox.restore_snapshot(&state)?;